-In Berks County, eight school districts and one charter school participated, administering the survey to students in 6th, 8th, 10th and 12th grades, yielding a total of 12,728 valid surveys.
+In Berks County, 15 school districts and one charter school participated, administering the survey to students in 6th, 8th, 10th and 12th grades, yielding a total of 12,728 valid surveys.
 That represents a significant uptick from 2017, when eight school districts and one charter school administered the survey.
 We are grateful to all who participated and for the increase in participation, as it helps provide a more accurate picture of Berks County youth behaviors and attitudes.

 Yes.
 PAYS data is mandatory for the Berks County Needs Assessment, which is required to secure state funding for prevention services.
 Reading School District, for example, received three years of funding for Project Towards No Drug Abuse as a result of PAYS data.
 The district also received six years of funding, as well as teacher trainings and curriculum materials for Botvin Life Skills, an evidence-based substance abuse and violence prevention program.